brave/browser-laptop/.github/ISSUE_TEMPLATE.md

 <!--
 Have you searched for similar issues?
-There is a lot of feedbacks and bug reports we have received and closed as duplicate.
+We have received a lot of feedback and bug reports that we have closed as duplicates.
 Before submitting this issue, please visit our wiki for common ones: https://github.com/brave/browser-laptop/wiki By using search engines along with GitHub search function, you would be able to find duplicates more efficiently.